Explore-In-HMS/HMSAudioEditorMusika/README.md

 In this documentation we explained development steps of HMS Audio Editor - Musika App.

+This project help you to edit audio and set style, adjusting pitch and sound tracks.
+It also provides the recording feature and user can export the audio file to the directory and shows how to convert audio file types each other like MP3, WAV, or FLAC.

+# Functions
+- Supports basic audio editing operations such as changing the volume, adjusting the tempo or pitch, copying and deleting audio.
+- Supports setting style, arrange sound field
+- Supports audio recording and importing
+- Converts audio format to MP3, WAV or FLAC.

 # Compatibility

 |   | Audio Edit | Convert Audio File Type |